-The 20 sustainability objectives for the Cheltenham Central Conservation Area Management Plans Sustainability Appraisal are set out in Table 11 below:
+The 20 sustainability objectives for the Bafford Conservation Area Management Plan Sustainability Appraisal are set out in Table 11 below:

-Table 11: Sustainability Objectives for Cheltenham Central Conservation Area Management Plans Sustainability Appraisal 1.
+Table 11: Sustainability Objectives for Bafford Conservation Area Management Plan Sustainability Appraisal 1.
 Protect, restore, create and enhance habitats, species and sites of wildlife or geological interest 2.
-Reduce carbon emissions, striving for a carbon neutral borough 3.
-Improve the resilience of people, businesses and the environment to the inevitable consequences of climate change 4.
+Reduce carbon emissions and increase use of renewable energy, striving for a carbon neutral borough

+3. Improve the resilience of people, businesses and the environment to the inevitable consequences of climate change 4.
 Manage and reduce flood risk and surface water run-off 5.
 Maximise the use of sustainable modes of transport 6.
 Maximise appropriate reuse of previously developed land 7.
 Minimise development of open land and green spaces within Cheltenham 8.
 Protect and enhance the unique setting and landscape character of Cheltenham 9.
 Minimise the volume of waste created and promote reuse, recycling and composting to reduce landfill 10.
 Protect and enhance Cheltenham's distinctive townscape quality and its historic heritage 11.
-Improve air, water and soil quality and reduce noise and light pollution and the amount of contaminated land Support people and existing businesses in reducing their carbon footprint and the use of 12. natural resources 13.
-Support the vitality and viability of Cheltenham town centre as a retail, service, leisure and learning destination

-14. Protect and enhance Cheltenham's vibrant cultural life 15.
+Improve air, water (surface and ground) and soil quality and reduce noise and light pollution and the amount of contaminated land 12.
+Support people and existing businesses in reducing their carbon footprint and the use of natural resources 13.
+Support the vitality and viability of Cheltenham town centre as a retail, service, leisure and learning destination 14.
+Protect and enhance Cheltenham's vibrant cultural life 15.
 Integrate sustainable construction principles and standards into all development schemes 16.
 Reduce inequalities in wellbeing and opportunity 17.
 Improve the health and wellbeing of local residents, with good access to community health facilities 18.
 Protect and enhance open spaces, gardens and allotments for leisure and recreation, including creating opportunities for wildlife and local food production 19.
 Reduce crime and the fear of crime 20.
 Encourage everyone to participate in local decision making